SilentGlasses/linux_start/docs/setup/python.md

-# Installing Python on Linux with Homebrew & Using .venv Virtual Environments
+# Installing Python on Linux

 This guide walks you through installing Python on a Linux system using the Homebrew package manager and explains how to create and manage isolated project environments using Python's built-in `venv` module.